qiboteam/qibocal/doc/source/tutorials/advanced.rst

 .. note::
       When the protocols will be executed the data will be saved automatically.
-      The `data` attribute will be store as a `npz` file, while the rest of the information will be stored as `json` file.
+      The `data` attribute will be stored as a `npz` file, while the rest of the information will be stored as `json` file.
 If the user would like to use a custom format the implementation of a `save` method inside the data structure will be necessary.